 However, high levels of cholesterol can build up in your arteries, narrowing or stopping the flow of blood.
 This could potentially cause a heart attack or stroke.

-The Centers for Disease Control and Prevention (CDC) reports that
+The Centers for Disease Control and Prevention (CDC) reports that over

 - fruits and vegetables, excluding white potatoes